Petition for Limited Driving Privileges in Missouri

 If you are facing a 5 or 10-year driver’s license denial, you can apply for an LDP only by filing a petition in the circuit court where you live or work.

 An individual needs to file a motion in the circuit court along with a filing fee.
-The motion must state why the person is requesting for a limited driving privilege.
+The motion must state why the person requests a limited driving privilege.
 You may also be required to install an ignition interlock device, depending on the facts of the case.

 The court schedules a hearing after filing the motion.
 At the hearing, the person requesting the limited driving privilege has to demonstrate why the court should grant them such a privilege.
 If the court finds good cause, it will issue an order granting the request.
 You must then file a copy of the court order with the DOR.